Highly Sensitive Persons (HSP)

 In Featured, Highly Sensitive Persons (HSP)

-Do you ever feel like you can’t handle as much commotion, change, or stimulation as other people?
-Perhaps your friends relish the idea of a 7am to 10pm hangout, full of various activities dispersed throughout the day with little to no ‘rest’ time in between.
 It’s as if they never need to recharge themselves before starting a new activity.
-Well, there may be many factors involved with why they appear to be like that, but one factor could be that perhaps you are a Highly Sensitive Person (HSP) and have different needs when it comes to processing experiences and requiring more ‘downtime.’
+Well, there may be many factors involved with why they appear to be like that, but one factor could be that you are a Highly Sensitive Person (HSP) and have different needs when it comes to processing experiences and requiring more ‘downtime.’

 Research estimates vary, but generally speaking it has been determined that about 15-35% of the population are considered highly sensitive persons.
 HSPs are known to have a different genetic make-up when compared to non-HSPs.
 One effect of the difference in genes is that the HSP genes affect serotonin availability in the brain differently than non-HSP genes.